FactoryBoy/factory_boy/docs/reference.rst

 For instance, a ``User`` may need to have a related ``Profile``, where the ``Profile`` is built from the ``User`` object.

 To support this pattern, factory_boy provides the following tools:
+  - :py:class:`factory.PostGenerationMethodCall`: allows you to hook a particular attribute to a function call
   - :class:`PostGeneration`: this class allows calling a given function with the generated object as argument
   - :func:`post_generation`: decorator performing the same functions as :class:`PostGeneration`
   - :class:`RelatedFactory`: this builds or creates a given factory *after* building/creating the first Factory.